botlabs-gg/yagpdb-docs-v2/content/learn/advanced/custom-interactions/parsing-an-interaction.md

 {{ end }}
 ```

+{{< callout context="caution" title="Warning: Unique Custom ID" icon="outline/alert-triangle" >}}

+Multiple buttons and menus cannot have the same custom ID in one message.
+It is a good idea to have a common prefix and
+then encode the action the menu or button carries in the custom ID.

+{{< /callout >}}

 ## Parsing Select Menus

 Select menus provide us with a `.Values` slice, which we can use to parse the values selected by the user.
 This slice is